 Pressure in Liquids

 Liquids exert pressure.
-The pressure of a liquid acts in all directions.
-If we take a pressure sensor (a device that measures pressure) inside a liquid of the liquid varies with the depth of sensor.
+The pressure of liquid acts in all directions.
+If we take a pressure sensor (a device that measures pressure) inside a liquid of the liquid varies with the depth of the sensor.

 Liquid pressure formula

-Consider a surface of area A in a liquid at a depth h by shaded region.
+Consider a surface of area A in a liquid at a depth h by the shaded region.
 The length of the cylinder of liquid over this surface will be h.
 The force acting on this surface will be the height w of the liquid above this surface.
-If ρ is the density of the liquid and m is mass of liquid above the surface, then:
+If ρ is the density of the liquid and m is the mass of liquid above the surface, then: